I’m proud to photograph everyone & anyone

 So what am I doing?

-Þ Aiming to showcasing all types of couples on my website and in my marketing materials
+Þ Aiming to showcasing all couples on my website and in my marketing materials

 Þ Using non-exclusive wording on my site and in my contracts